transparency-dev/trillian-tessera/README.md

   - [example-gcp](./cmd/example-gcp/): example of operating a log running in GCP
     - This example can be deployed via terraform (see the [deployment](./deployment/) directory)

-The `main.go` files for each of these example personalities tries to strike a balance when demonstrating features of Tessera between simplicity, and demonstrating best practices.
+The `main.go` files for each of these example personalities try to strike a balance when demonstrating features of Tessera between simplicity, and demonstrating best practices.
 Please raise issues against the repo, or chat to us in [Slack](#contact) if you have ideas for making the examples more accessible!

 ### Contributing